Krozark/Ambiance-voice-assistant/README.md

 As Vosk is use for the Speach to text, you need to download a langage model (https://alphacephei.com/vosk/models) and place it in data/models/<language>/.
+It will be downloaded if not present the first time if missing, causing a waiting time.

 # Installation